-The PYP provides a curriculum framework of 5 essential elements:
+The IBPYP provides a curriculum framework of 5 essential elements:

 1. Knowledge - The most significant and distinctive feature of the IB PYP are the 6 trans-disciplinary themes.
 These themes provide IB Schools with the opportunity to incorporate local and global issues into the curriculum and effectively allow students to step up beyond the confines of learning within subject areas.

 Each theme is addressed each year by all students.
 (Students aged 3 to 5 engage with four of the themes each year).

 2. Concepts - Important ideas that have universal significance regardless of time or place within and across disciplines.
 Concepts are presented in the forms of questions that drive the inquiry.